Oil painting for beginners: 12 tips on how to get started and take your skills to the next level.

 You don’t have to spend loads of money on materials when you’re just starting out.
 However, when you’ve decided that you’re serious about wanting to improve, I do advise saving up a bit to invest in some quality materials that will last, rather than splashing out on bad quality tools then having to buy everything again when they very quickly break or get worn out.
 Doing it this way gets you started on the right foot with your own oil painting practice.

-The essentials to get you started
+Oil painting for beginners: The essential supplies to get you started

 I’ve linked to products I recommend below: